 Jobs in Estonia for foreigners: think tech sector

 If you’re a tech person from Silicon Valley, you can probably get a job in Tallinn or Tartu as a product manager, developer, content manager, customer support person or something else.
-You won’t get paid those big bucks, and you’ll pay a lot of tax, but your life will be good.
+You won’t get paid those big bucks, and you’ll pay a lot of tax, but life living in Estonia and working in the tech sector will be good.

 If you’re some kind of professional that depends more on language to get work done, it’ll be harder, as you’d have to know the language, which is no picnic.
 You’d probably do better as a freelancer working for overseas companies or starting your own business.

-If you are a freelancer, there’s wifi and high-speed cellular data all over the place.
+If you are a freelancer living in Estonia, there’s wifi and high-speed cellular data all over the place.
 Cafes always have spare seats, are cool with laptops, and often have outlets.
 The local chains, Reval and Caffeine, are good options.

 You can also get a SIM card from any Rimi supermarket (a local chain that’s all over the place), from two big local providers, Elisa, Super or EMT.
 You’ll spend a paltry five euros for a 50GB package that’ll last for a month.
 Of course, you can go through that in a weekend of streaming Game of Thrones… so check out our guide for how to conserve data while travelling if you want to make sure your data isn’t wasted on automatic updates.